GoogleCloudPlatform/container-engine-accelerators/kubeflow/README.md

 kubectl apply -f manifests/ -R
 ```

-The above command sets up JupyterHub, an API for training using Tensorflow, and a set of deployment files for serivng.
+The above command sets up JupyterHub, an API for training using Tensorflow, and a set of deployment files for serving.
 Used together, these serve as configuration that can help a user go from training to serving using Tensorflow with minimal
 effort in a portable fashion between different environments.
-You can refer Instructions for using each of these components below.
+You can refer to instructions for using each of these components below.

 ## Setup